 nano.
 You can find more information by typing Ctrl-G within

-key action Ctrl-Space to move forward one word Alt-Space to move back one word Ctrl-A to move to the beginning of the current line Ctrl-E to move to the end of the current line Ctrl-W to search
+key action Ctrl-Space OR Ctrl-→ to move forward one word Alt-Space OR Esc-Space OR Ctrl-← to move back one word Ctrl-A to move to the beginning of the current line Ctrl-E to move to the end of the current line Ctrl-W to search

-Add a date line and comment to the line where you have created the directory, for example:
+Add a date line and comment to the line where you have created the directory.
+Recall that any

 # 2017_10_27 # Created sample directories for the Data Carpentry workshop